 On the summit, there are a few survey markers, so we made sure to take photos at both of them.
 We also ran into a group from Utica there and had our last sandwiches before heading back to the Beckhorn where the trail for our descent began.

 We started down around 2:15 p.m. and right away from the Beckhorn it was steep and rocky.
-It continued like this for the next hour and twenty minutes - consistently steep and brutal.
+It continued like this for the next hour and 20 minutes—consistently steep and brutal.
 It reminded me of the trails for Phelps or the long way down Big Slide.

 We finally got to the sign pointing us back to Elk Lake and the 3.9 miles we had left around 3:40 p.m.
-At this point we were expecting flat ground, but instead there was some light elevation leading towards Lillian Brook.
-It took us about forty-five minutes to get to Lillian Brook and another twenty to Slide Brook, again with a second long, steady ascent.
+At this point, we were expecting flat ground, but instead, there was some light elevation leading towards Lillian Brook.
+It took us about 45 minutes to get to Lillian Brook and another 20 to Slide Brook, again with a second long, steady ascent.

-Once back to Slide Brook, we knew it was forty-five minutes to the car and we made it there at around 5:30 p.m.
-So our total time on trail was ten hours and forty-five minutes.
+Once back to Slide Brook, we knew it was 45 minutes to the car and we made it there at around 5:30 p.m.
+So our total time on the trail was 10 hours and 45 minutes.

 Ranking the Peaks